Deemoguse/vivi-express-decorator/README.md

 - `lock()`: A method to lock the configuration and switch it to "read-only" mode.
 Use this method to prevent accidental configuration changes.
 - `set(config)`: A method to set configuration parameters.
 After using this method, the configuration object becomes read-only.

-Use the `config` object to adjust the behavior of Wambata Express-decorators according to your application's needs.
+Use the `config` object to adjust the behavior of `@wambata/express-decorator` according to your application's needs.
 If you have any questions about using the `config` object, don't hesitate to ask for help on our support forum.

 ## Plugins and Their Use

-Plugins in Wambata Express-decorators are tools that allow you to extend and customize the library's functionality.
+Plugins in `@wambata/express-decorator` are tools that allow you to extend and customize the library's functionality.
 They can be used to add new features, change the behavior of existing components, and interact with the request handling process at various stages of the application lifecycle.

-All plugins in Wambata Express-decorators are based on the event system.
+All plugins in `@wambata/express-decorator` are based on the event system.
 Each plugin can subscribe to specific events that are called at certain points during the application's execution.
 When an event occurs, all handlers associated with that event are called.

 A feature of plugins in this library is that the order of controller imports matters.
 When using plugins, make sure that controllers are imported after plugin initialization, otherwise plugin events may not be called.
 To circumvent this problem and facilitate application scaling, the `ImportControllers` function is proposed, which automatically imports all controllers matching a given pattern.

 * * * * * * * *

-The `Plugin` class in Wambata Express-decorators is a customizable event-driven construct that lets you extend the behavior of the library according to the needs of your specific use-case.
+The `Plugin` class in `@wambata/express-decorator` is a customizable event-driven construct that lets you extend the behavior of the library according to the needs of your specific use-case.
 Here is a detailed breakdown of the Plugin class and its methods:

 ### Plugin Use Examples